 Currently, data on the outcomes of HCV recipients in Michigan is not being collected in a transparent way.
 An initial step would be for the Michigan State Housing Development Authority (MSHDA) to have local housing agencies report out on the details of every HCV allocated: who the voucher went to, what type of neighborhood they were living in prior to receiving the voucher, and what type of neighborhood they moved to.
 The state could also provide incentives to local housing agencies that effectively collaborate in moving residents from high-poverty to high-opportunity areas.
 Neighborhood mobility should be a core mission of our local housing agencies, and there are national models to show us the way.
 The Baltimore Housing Mobility Program provides voucher recipients with budgeting and financial education; bus tours of potential high-opportunity neighborhoods; and two-years of post-move counseling.
-From 2003 to 2009, the program moved over 1,500 families to low-poverty, racially integrated neighborhoods, on average moving families from neighborhoods that were 33 percent poor, with a median income of roughly \$24,000, to neighborhoods that were 7.5 percent poor, with a median income of roughly \$48,000.138 based on zip code, rather than using the same ceiling for an entire metropolitan area.
+From 2003 to 2009, the program moved over 1,500 families to low-poverty, racially integrated neighborhoods, on average moving families from neighborhoods that were 33 percent poor, with a median income of roughly \$24,000, to neighborhoods that were 7.5 percent poor, with a median income of roughly \$48,000.

+In addition to better mobility counseling from LHAs, we can also adjust the value of the vouchers to encourage moves to low-poverty neighborhoods.
+In 2011, the Dallas Housing Authority began adjusting the voucher ceiling based on zip code, rather than using the same ceiling for an entire metropolitan area.
 Low-poverty, higher-rent areas were eligible for a larger voucher, while the voucher was reduced in high-poverty, low-rent areas.
 This allowed recipients to use their vouchers in low-poverty areas, and gave them an incentive to do so.
 Researchers from Harvard estimate the policy will lead to increased incomes for voucher recipients, referencing Chetty's research on neighborhood effects.